 Global: “I am not eligible for any existing Rhodes scholarships, nor do I have significant connection to two or more Rhodes constituencies.”

 If you do not meet the eligibility criteria for one of the Rhodes constituencies/countries and you do not qualify to apply for inter-jurisdictional consideration (see above) you may apply for the Global Scholarship.
-Please note that, with only two Global Scholarships currently available, these will be our most competitive scholarships by far, therefore if you can apply via any of the above routes, it will be in your interest to do so.
+There are currently two Global Scholarships available per year.
 Further details on the Global Scholarships can be found here by selecting 'GLOBAL' from the countries drop down on the 'How to Apply' page.
-Queries about the Global Scholarships can be sent to firstname.lastname@example.org
+Queries about the Global Scholarships can be sent to email@example.com

 IMPORTANT NOTE: You may submit only one Rhodes Scholarship application in an application round.
 Any candidate submitting more than one application per year will be disqualified from all submitted applications.

 If you are still unsure of where to direct you application, please send your query to firstname.lastname@example.org